Overview

 Performances, Classes, Orchestra

-Suzuki Association of the Captial District — churches between Albany – Malta, monthly.
-Fee $20 per year.
-Very fun Halloween recital.
+Suzuki Association of the Captial District — churches between Albany and Malta, monthly.
+Fee $20 per year membership plus $15 per recital.

 Suzanne’s Group Class — Niskayuna Library, monthly.
 By my recommendation only (please ask me).
 Fun to take out tons of books afterwards and spend time reading by the big windows.

 Will’s Recital — Albany area, twice yearly.
-Next one is October.
-Fee is $20/student.
+Fee is $25/student.
 Reception to follow, bring a snack to share.

 Saratoga Youth Symphony — auditions in late Spring and summer.
 Sue Nazarro